CGCookie/retopoflow/README.md

  - 3, 4, and 5-sided patch creation from connected polystrips
    - Automatic segment updating with corresponding polystrips

+## Tweak
+The Tweak tool enables easy, brush-based geometry tweaking; enabling the artist to manipulate vertices of a mesh with an adjustable brush (much like sculpting).
+This yields very fast, and intutitive mesh adjustments that don't require any selection.

+## Loop Cut
+The Loop Cut tool acts like Blender's default Loop Cut and Slide, except that it allows multiple cut within a single modal session and all added loops are automatically snapped to the Source Object's surface.

+## Loop Slide
+As with the Loop Cut tool, the Loop Slide is surface aware, enabling the artist to slide loops along a surface, while staying snapped.
+In particular this enables sliding of edgeloops that're opposite the current view, while still snapping.

 # Getting Support
 You can get support for tools by reading the [documentation](http://cgcookiemarkets.com/blender/all-products/retopoflow/?view=docs) or posting on the [forums](http://cgcookiemarkets.com/blender/all-products/retopoflow/?view=support).